KOOCHICHING COUNTY

 Notes

-Big Falls This was the original depot in Big Falls, which was originally built by the Minnesota and International, but ownership was changed to the Northern Pacific, when they bought this line outright in 1941.
+This was the original depot in Big Falls, which was originally built by the Minnesota and International, but ownership was changed to the Northern Pacific, when they bought this line outright in 1941.
 According to the NP Valuation Records from 1917, a combination station was built here in 1905 and measured 21'x75'.
+This station was either originally called "Ripple," or that was a seperate station.

 Big Falls A later-generation station.